miguelfa77/ADS-Group-Project/README.md

 1. Hashing --> Encrypting strings by transforming them into bytes and applying a hash function. (used hashlib library to hash passwords)
 2. Insertion
 3. Searching
-4. Recursion
-5. Backtracking -->Eliminating solutions that fail to meet the criteria (password and email verification)
+4. Backtracking -->Eliminating solutions that fail to meet the criteria (password and email verification)

 Structure: